Sentinel297/DPRTF-Dark-Psychic-Rituals-The-Following/README.md

 <h2>Why no cooldowns on the rituals?</h2>
 I don't like cooldowns on stuff, the material cost is enough.

+<h2>Balanced?</h2>
+I'd say so, the stronger rituals are expensive in terms of shards or have their own risks.

 <h2>CE compat?</h2>
 Yes.